 Move the cursor to this field and press <Enter>.
-This field is used to set each system interrupt to either Reserved or PCI Device.
+The "IRQ-3" to "IRQ-15" fields will appear.
+Set each system interrupt to either PCI Device or Reserved.

 The settings on the screen are for reference only.
 Your version may not be identical to this one.